Class of 2027 -- ranked by measurables, physical ceiling, and recruiting validation

 Kason Lopez is a high-motor, undersized interior defensive lineman with elite backfield disruption production -- 35 career TFL and 6.5 sacks through three varsity seasons starting as a freshman.
 His strength numbers (405 squat, 225 bench) show a strong foundation, and his consistent statistical improvement each year suggests he is still ascending.
 The key projection question is whether his 6'1" frame can carry the 260-280+ lbs needed to hold up as an interior lineman at the next level, or whether his skillset translates better to a penetrating 3-technique or even an edge role in certain schemes.

-7 sacks and 13 hurries as a DE on a 13-1 playoff team at 3A Pomona show legit pass-rush ability and consistent pressure generation.
-At 6'0" 185, he's significantly undersized for a college DE and will need to add 30+ lbs while maintaining his quickness to project as an OLB or rush specialist.
+7 sacks, 11 TFL, and 13 hurries as a junior DE on a 13-1 playoff team shows consistent pass-rush ability and motor.
+At 6'0" 185 he's significantly undersized for DE — projects as an OLB/EDGE hybrid who will need to add 25+ lbs and verify his athletic testing to attract college attention.

 Javon Barnard is a productive, high-motor defensive end who posted 7 sacks, 11 TFL, and 13 hurries as a junior on a 13-1 CHSAA 3A playoff team.
 At 6'0" 185 lbs with DE/MLB versatility, he projects as an EDGE/OLB at the college level with room to grow into his frame.
 His relentless pass-rush production and ability to stack tackles from the DE spot suggest a player whose motor and instincts will translate — he needs verified athletic testing to fully define his ceiling.